-- Demonstrable experience in successfully soliciting major gifts. - Demonstrable experience preparing private proposals and grant applications. - Exceptional networking, listening and negotiating skills with the ability to build trust and elicit confidence with donors/donor prospects, corporate representatives, staff and senior fundraising volunteers. - Well-developed interpersonal and relationship building and management skills; ability to establish rapport with donors/donor prospects, staff and volunteers. - Strong communication, research and analytical skills.
-Effective interpersonal skills, including the capacity to work effectively with faculty members and external stakeholders. - Excellent written and oral communications skills; exact attention to detail for writing and understanding appropriate interpretation of grants.

-- Strong and effective presentation skills. - Strong problem-solving and analytical skills; proactive, creative, self-starter. - Ability to handle a large volume of work under pressure and with deadlines. - Experience working with Raiser's Edge database to develop reports to support donor cultivation, solicitation, stewardship and recognition efforts. - Ability to work independently as well as in a team and manage time efficiently. - A vehicle, or access to a vehicle, to meet with donors. - Must possess a valid driver's license.
+- 5 years of progressive experience in professional fundraising, with a focus on major gifts.
+University or College fundraising and major campaign experience an asset. - Demonstrable experience preparing private proposals and grant applications. - Exceptional networking, listening and negotiating skills with the ability to build trust and elicit confidence with business prospects, corporate representatives, and staff. - Well-developed interpersonal and relationship building and management skills; ability to establish rapport with business/donor prospects, staff and volunteers. - Strong communication, research and analytical skills.
+Effective interpersonal skills, including the capacity to work effectively with faculty members and external stakeholders. - Excellent written and oral communications skills; exact attention to detail for writing and understanding appropriate interpretation of grants. - Strong and effective presentation skills. - Strong problem-solving and analytical skills; proactive, creative, self-starter. - Ability to handle a large volume of work under pressure and with deadlines. - Ability to work independently as well as in a team and manage time efficiently. - A vehicle, or access to a vehicle, to travel to meet clients and/or donors - Must possess a valid driver's license.